openbox-bio/openbox-bio.github.io/RuleSet_DSL_Full.md

 conditional rule: 'Country-Zip1'
 if
-column: 'Country' is 'WAL'
+column: 'Country' in ['WAL', 'ENG'] then
-then
-column: 'Zip_Code' starts with 'NP'
+column: 'Zip_Code' has value type string

 conditional rule: 'Country-Zip2'
 if
-column: 'Country' is 'EGY'
+column: 'Country' not in ['WAL', 'ENG'] then
-then
-column: 'Zip_Code' has length 5
+column: 'Zip_Code' has value type integer

 ```